samaea/virtual-assistant-workshop/README.md

        az login
        ```

   1. Input the following command to navigate to your Virtual Assistant's folder and deploy the solution into Azure.
 Replace **{LABUSERNAME}** with your actual Lab User alias.
+Make sure to delete the brackets so that you only have your lab username stated.

        ```powershell
        cd C:\Users\labuser\source\repos\{LABUSERNAME}-VA\{LABUSERNAME}_VA
        .\Deployment\Scripts\deploy.ps1 -verbose
        ```

-  1. Once you executed the above command, you will be prompted to fill out with some information:
+  1. Once you executed the above command, you will be prompted to fill out with some information within the powershell window:

        - Bot Name (used as default name for resource group and deployed resources): **{LABUSERNAME}**-VA
        - Azure resource group region: **westus**